The Qualifying exam and advancement to candidacy

 Advancement timeline/checklist

-- Approximately 1-2 years after joining a research group, consult with your advisor on when to take the qualifying exam.
+• Approximately 1-2 years after joining a research group (and before the end of your 3rd year), consult with your advisor on when to take the qualifying exam.

-Email the qual report to Graduate Dean (currently Chris Kello) and gradservices@ucmerced.edu.
-Then apply for candidacy from this link.
-You are suggested to apply for the masters degree "on the way" to PhD, with the check box in the Academic Information section.
+• Email the qual report to gradservices@ucmerced.edu (the Dean does not need to be included on the email).
+Then apply for candidacy from this link [note that you don't actually need to wait for approval from Grad Div before doing this, and you don't need to ask the graduate coordinator for the link].
+You are suggested to apply for the masters degree "along the way" to PhD, with the check box in the Academic Information section.
 Pay the fee ($90), and then notify committee members and grad chair that they will get approval links from graduate services for OnBase.
+For the master's along the way, you can apply if you have completed all the required coursework already, or if you will have finished the required coursework by the end of the semester indicated in the form.

-For the masters along the way, once your candidacy application is approved, fill out the form for the final report for the masters degree and send it to gradservices@ucmerced.edu and the program chair in SNS (currently Paul Roberts).
+• For the masters along the way, once your candidacy application is approved, fill out the form for the final report for the masters degree (which is different from the form in the previous point).
 Select Option II, and the qualifying exam counts as the comprehensive exam.
+Get your advisor's signature and then send it to the grad chair and the graduate manager/coordinator (currently Vanessa Lopez and Tom Martinez, email physics@ucmerced.edu) to fill in the info in the "Program/School" section.
+Then send it to gradservices@ucmerced.edu.